HegemanLab/galaxy-tardis/tardis-intro.md

 Basically, you want to be able to travel (back) in time.

 The Galaxy ["Temporal Archive Remote Distribution and Installation System", https://github.com/HegemanLab/galaxy-tardis](https://github.com/HegemanLab/galaxy-tardis) may be right for you.
-]
+- Any resemblance of the Galaxy TARDIS to [the TARDIS from *Doctor Who*](https://en.wikipedia.org/wiki/TARDIS) is purely (albeit intentionally) coincidental.
 ---
+name: dont-panic
+class: left, middle

 ### [Don't Panic](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Don't_Panic)

-.left[
 TARDIS simplifies:
-- backing up a Galaxy instance
+- backing up the state of a Galaxy instance
 - scheduling backups conveniently
 - restoring the Galaxy instance
     - from the latest backup
-  - from the most recent backup before a specifed date
+    - from the most recent backup before a specifed date (i.e., time-travel)
+        - Not implemented: Time-travel between backups (or to the future)

 TARDIS assumes:
 - that Galaxy is running